Ptolemy IX Soter: Divorce, remarriage, and intervention in Seleucid civil war

-Cleopatra II died some time before April 115 BC and at this point Cleopatra III became the dominant force in the government.
+Cleopatra II died some time before April 115 BC and at this point Cleopatra III became the dominant force in government.
 Ptolemy IX was forced to divorce his sister-wife Cleopatra IV, who went off and married her cousin, the Seleucid king Antiochus IX (r.
 115–95 BC), whose mother Cleopatra Thea was Cleopatra III's sister.
 Antiochus IX was waging a war against his half-brother Antiochus VIII (r.
 125–96 BC), who was married to Cleopatra IV's elder sister Tryphaena.
-On the way to meet Antiochus IX, Cleopatra IV stopped in Cyprus, where she recruited an army and seized control of the Cypriot fleet, in order to aid Antiochus IX.
+On the way to meet Antiochus IX, Cleopatra IV stopped in Cyprus, where she recruited an army and seized control of the Cypriot fleet, to aid Antiochus IX.
 Perhaps as a result of this, in 114/113 BC, Ptolemy X proclaimed himself 'King of Cyprus', openly declaring his opposition to Ptolemy IX.

 Meanwhile, Ptolemy IX married his younger sister, Cleopatra Selene, with whom he soon had a daughter, Berenice III.
 Cleopatra Selene was not made co-regent with her new husband, as would have been normal.
 Instead, in documents from this period, the royal couple were Cleopatra III and Ptolemy IX, who were integrated into the Ptolemaic dynastic cult as the Theoi Philometores Soteres (The Mother-loving Saviour Gods).

 Ptolemy IX supported Antiochus IX in his conflict with Antiochus VIII.
 In 114 BC, Cleopatra IV had been captured and murdered by Antiochus VIII's wife Tryphaena, who was murdered in turn by Antiochus IX in 111 BC.
-In 109 BC, Ptolemy IX sent Antiochus IX fresh troops to aid him in a campaign against the Jewish ruler Hyrcanus I of the Hasmonean dynasty.
+In 109 BC, Ptolemy IX sent Antiochus IX fresh troops to aid him in a campaign against the Jewish ruler John Hyrcanus of the Hasmonean dynasty.